Why Manual Accessibility Testing is Necessary

 - Test one representative page from each post type on your website (i.e., one staff bio page, one event calendar page, one blog post) and the archive page for any of these post types.

-Start by testing keyboard navigation
+2. Start by testing keyboard navigation

 The first place we like to start when performing manual accessibility tests is with keyboard navigation.

-Not all people who visit your website will be able to use a mouse and, as a result, these people will be using a keyboard only to navigate the web.
 This includes blind and visually impaired users who cannot see and will be using a keyboard in combination with a screen reader and sighted people who can see but are unable to use a mouse because of motor impairments or injuries.
-This latter group could include people with quadriplegia, people who have ALS (amyotrophic lateral sclerosis) like Stephen Hawking, people, like veterans, who have lost their arms, and the elderly.
-In certain situations, there are also non-disabled users who prefer to use their keyboard only to move through websites or complete certain tasks, such as filling in forms.
+This latter group could include people with quadriplegia, people who have ALS (amyotrophic lateral sclerosis) like Stephen Hawking, veterans or others who have lost their arms, and the elderly.
+Some non-disabled users also prefer to use their keyboard only to move through websites or complete certain tasks, such as filling in forms.

 To keyboard test your website, load the page you want to test in any browser and then use only the keyboard (typically the tab key and arrows) to move through every page and interact with every feature.
 You want to make sure that everything you can do on your website with a mouse can also be done with a keyboard only.